-Dr Robin Whyman – Consortium partner of NFIS, political Director of Dental Health Services at Hawke’s Bay and Whanganui Health Board.
+Dr Robin Whyman – Clinical Director Oral Health Services at Hawke’s Bay District Health Board, Chair of the NZ Dental Council and past Chief Oral Health Advisor.

 Transcript of Talk at Hamilton City Council 28th May 2013